Last visit: April 29, 2023

 These criticisms were the direct result of a quest for more sources of income.
 Sure it’s business, but some of this just seems garish.
 And it hurts the score.

 The rest of the stuff is solid if not “gourmet”.
 There are something like 5 different nacho stands, all with different styles.
-Decent Mexican and Tex Mex is also readily available.
+Decent Mexican and Tex Mex is also readily available (albeit, I miss having a Torchy’s Tacos in centerfield).
 There are lamb gyros, fried shrimp po’ boys, meatball fries, and Pluckers wings.
-There’s an outpost of Jackson Street BBQ, a quality Houston BBQ joint literally just down the street from the park, that sells a mean fried mac and cheese among their smoked goodies.
-The Downtown Dogs features beef hot dogs with chopped brisket or burnt ends among other seasonings.
-Texas Legends features a good but expensive prime rib sandwich, and a Frito pie corn dog (yup).
+And Downtown Dogs features beef hot dogs with chopped brisket or burnt ends among other seasonings.

 Minute Maid’s craft selection is strong if not super deep.

 Houston brewer St Arnold’s has a strong presence here with 10 varietals offered, and their Art Car IPA and Lawnmower Kölsch are available at many stands.
-Karbach has a strong presence with its Crawford Bock (in the cool retro Astros can), along with its Hopadillo IPA, Big and Bright IPA, Hella Chella and others.
-Local brews are also available from 8th Wonder (including their signature beer, Dome Faux’m cream ale) and Eureka Heights.
+Karbach has a strong presence with its Crawford Bock (in the cool retro Astros can or in a souvenir draft cup), along with its Hopadillo IPA, Big and Bright IPA, Hella Chella and others.
+In previous visits I found some Dome Faux’m cream ale from 8th Wonder.
 Shiner Bock is around too.
 As a bonus, vendors may have something outside the usual macro brews as well.

 Houston mass transit is poor considering its America’s 4th largest city.
 The town is spread out over 669 square miles, making efficient public transit tricky.
 There is a Light Rail stop nearby, so it’s an option.
 But most drive.
 Traffic is a thing, but not as bad as many smaller cities since downtown isn’t the only large business district in town.
 Parking is easy to find around the park.
 And if you’re visiting and staying downtown, you’ll likely just walk.